Top 15 Essential Apps for RVing

 8. Instagram

-We love Instagram when it comes to connecting with people and making new friends.
-Many travelers we follow geo tag their location on Instagram posts.
-When we see they are nearby, it’s as easy as leaving a comment on the post or sending them a message to see if they want to hang out.
+We love using Instagram to connect with people and make new friends.
+Many travelers we follow geo-tag their locations in their posts.
+When we see they are nearby, it’s as simple as leaving a comment or sending them a message to see if they want to hang out.

-We’ve met some great people through Instagram and some of them have become life long friends.
+We’ve met some wonderful people through Instagram and some of them have become life long friends.

-The Instagram app is also has a great search feature that can help you find things to do at popular travel destinations or what dish to order at well known restaurants.
+The Instagram app also has a great search feature that can help you find things to do at popular travel destinations or decide what dish to order at well-known restaurants.
 To do this, look for the business account on Instagram or find all posts tagged with the location of the business.

 10. iOverlander

-While doing research for our Baja RV Trip, the iOverlander app was one of the many tools we used to find places to camp, water sources, and see where the military checkpoints are located.
-When traveling in the U.S., we use this app to supplement information on found in other RVing apps.
+While researching for our Baja RV trip, the iOverlander app was one of the many tools we used to find places to camp, locate water sources, and identify the locations of military checkpoints.
+When traveling in the U.S., we use this app to supplement information found in other RVing apps.

-It’s important to keep in mind that some campsites are submitted by users with off-road RVs like our 4×4 flatbed truck camper.
-Be sure to research the area and road before taking a large motorhome.
+It’s important to keep in mind that some campsites are submitted by users with off-road RVs like a 4×4 truck camper.
+Be sure to research the area and road conditions before taking a large motorhome.

 11. Google Translate

-Meeting people is one of our favorite things about traveling and we have met people from all over the world.
-The Google Translate app makes it easier to communicate with each other when we don’t speak the same language.
+Meeting people is one of our favorite aspects of traveling, and we have met people from all over the world.
+The Google Translate app makes it easier to communicate when we don’t speak the same language.

 When we’re traveling internationally to places like Tibet or Barcelona, we will download the languages spoken in the region so we can use the translation feature offline.
 The two language we always have downloaded are Chinese (simplified) and Spanish.